circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

      - Image processing methodology

 ## Data analysis
 > Describe how the data was analysed including any software used and its version.
+> Include any data processing (detrending, smoothing, averaging, etc)
+> Describe the methods used for period and phase analysis.

 # Dataset usage and access